 George W.G.
 Ferris Jr. accepted that challenge.
 He hadn’t seen the Eiffel tower in person, but he had a daring idea that he thought could show the French a thing or two.
 His proposal was to build a gigantic rotating “observation wheel” that would take paying customers on the ride of their lives.

-With 36 railway carriage sized gondolas, the world’s first Ferris Wheel carried riders to a dizzying height of 264 feet (80 metres).
+With 36 railway carriage-sized gondolas, the world’s first Ferris Wheel carried riders to a dizzying height of 264 feet (80 meters).
 Ferris and his wife, Margaret, were the first passengers, accompanied by the Mayor of Chicago and a 40-piece band, who were no doubt a little nervous as they ascended to an altitude few would have been to at the time.

 It was, by all accounts, a brilliant success.
 Did it surpass the Eiffel Tower?
 Perhaps not.
 It certainly didn’t outlive the French icon.
 It might have done had Ferris not rejected offers from New York, London, and elsewhere to purchase the Wheel.
 But with his wheel making nearly $750,000 at the World’s Fair, Ferris didn’t want to sell such a profitable money machine to someone else.